MohammedAbdullah01/Problem-Solving-CPP/README.md

 # Problem Set Solutions

 This repository contains solutions to a variety of programming problems.
-Each problem is addressed by a C++ program that prompts the user for input and prints the result to the screen.
-The problems are designed to practice and reinforce core programming concepts such as input/output, conditionals, loops, and basic mathematical operations.
+It is divided into levels from easiest to gradually most difficult, and each problem is addressed by a C++ program that prompts the user to enter data and print the result on the screen.
+The problems are designed to practice and reinforce basic programming concepts such as input/output, conditions, loops, basic mathematical operations, pointers, arrays, etc.

 ## Table The Problems Levels
 1. [Problem-Solving Level-1](#Problem-Solving-Level-1)